instructor-ai/instructor/docs/blog/posts/validation-part1.md

 > What if your validation logic could learn and adapt like a human, but operate at the speed of software?
 This is the future of validation and it's already here.

 Validation is the backbone of reliable software.
 But traditional methods are static, rule-based, and can't adapt to new challenges.
-This post looks at how to bring dynamic, machine learning-driven validation into your software stack using Python libraries like Pydantic and Instructor.
+This post looks at how to bring dynamic, machine learning-driven validation into your software stack using Python libraries like `Pydantic` and `Instructor`.
 We validate these outputs using a validation function which conforms to the structure seen below.

 ```python
 def validation_function(value):